-- Respond to customers in a courteauts monitor.
-The customer is not always right, but always deserves to be treated with respect. - Provide acquirate and understant able solutions faptions to asstance requests or direct the austainer to the appropriate patron. who may have knowledge in the subject matter. - Average or maximum writitime without an appointment should be no longer than 30 minutes or scheduled for a muterally convenient time. - Counter will be staffed during business hours. - Employees will dress in affre that is professional, tosteful, appropriate and consistent with individual departmental policies.
+- who may have knowledge in the subject matter. - Average or maximum wait time without an appointment should be no longer than 30 minutes or scheduled for a mutually convenient time. - Counter will be staffed during business hours. - Employees will dress in a tire that is professional, tasteful, appropriate and consistent with individual departmental policies.

-MONITORING
+MONITORING OUR PROGRESS

-- Our ausfamer service team will oversee all austamer service standards. - OUR PROGRESS If we do not meet our standards, we will implement an action plan to improve our service. - .
-We will listen und do nil we con to resolve issues. - For questions and/or concerns, and 305-604.CITY (2489)
+- .
+Our customer service team will oversee all customer service standards. - OUR PROGRESS If we do not meet our standards, we will implement an action plan to improve our service. - · We will listen and do all we can to resolve issues. - For questions and/or concerns, call 305 604.CITY (2489)

-Exhibit "|"
+Exhibit "I"